MicrosoftDocs/power-automate-docs/articles/mobile/overview-mobile.md

 The Power Automate mobile app  has a few limitations:

-- (Android) Geofencing, or using location-based triggers, isn't supported in the generally available version of the mobile app for Android.
+- (Android) Geofencing, or using location-based triggers, isn't supported in the mobile app for Android.
 This was formerly a preview feature.

 - (iOS) Geofencing is supported in the mobile app for iOS (preview).
-This capability will be removed when the mobile app for iOS is generally available in November 2022.

 - You can run flows in the mobile app, but not create or edit them.
-Customers told us that they prefer to create and edit their flows in Power Automate on the web.
 If you're on the go and need to create or edit a flow, open Power Automate in your mobile device's web browser.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]